-10. Action plan
+10. Action plan (2022 - 2030)

-As part of the final adopted strategy, a fully costed action plan will be developed to provide clarity and guidance on who does what, when and how.
-This will ensure that we can maintain the commitment over the long-term and ensure that the resources are available to sustain it.
-The final action plan will be informed and defined by the responses to this public consultation.
+An action plan has been produced following stakeholder engagement and public consultation during 2021.
+It provides clear guidance on who does what, when and how.
+This will ensure that we can maintain the commitment over the long-term and that the resources are available to sustain it.
+The key actions are summarised below under the three main themes.
+References for specific projects and initiatives described within the biodiversity action plan are provided for cross referencing.